friedmanroy/friedmanroy.github.io/_BML/7_evidence.md

 While the above is kind of a silly case we won't see in real life, it still illustrates the problems that may arise when optimizing the evidence.
 Specifically, if the set of possible models contains many very specific and expressive models, then optimizing on this set of models is prone to overfitting.
 On the other hand, it could be tempting to iterate over different sets of possible models as we see the results; again, this would just lead to models that are overfit and won't be calibrated towards new (unseen) data points.

-### Mitigation
+## Mitigation

+This overfitting problem seems to break the proof we had that choosing according to evidence is optimal, right?
+However, notice that when we have an infinite number of hypothesis to choose from, all of which we give the same probability, we've already infringed on the assumptions we made in the previous section.
+Where did we go wrong?
+There is no uniform distribution on a set with an infinite number of members!
-While the above is true, we can take steps to ensure this doesn't happen.
-For starters, the discussion above is kind of backwards of how we defined the fitting process in the first place; we assumed that we have several priors that (we believe) explain the data equally well, _and only then_ do we want to select one out of these possible priors.

-In other words, if we remain true to the original Bayesian method and choose a set of priors **before we ever see the data**.
-Only then would we try to select  one of them, then the biasing towards the data that was described above is mitigated, in the sense that the selection of the priors is independent of the data.
+Instead, the discussion above is kind of backwards of how we defined the fitting process in the first place; we assumed that we have several priors that (we believe) explain the data equally well, _and only then_ do we want to select one out of these possible priors.
+In other words, choosing according to evidence should be carried out only if we remain true to the original Bayesian method and choose a set of priors **before we ever see the data**.
+Only then should we try to select one of them, so that the selection of the possible set of priors is independent of the data.
 This, as mentioned, is more in line with the Bayesian philosophy.

-Another thing to keep in mind is that maximizing the evidence will probably work best when the set of hypotheses is small; this is to ensure that we don't allow too fine-grained definitions of priors.

-### Priors all the Way Down
+## Priors all the Way Down

 Probably the "true Bayesian method" to overcome these problems is a different approach all together.
 In the first place, assuming that all these sets of hypotheses we were talking about are equally likely is questionable.
 Instead, we would want to choose some sort of _hyperprior_ - a prior over the hyperparameters: